jerick-cumayas-dev/oop-c/README.md

 # Object-oriented programming in C

-## List - Array like List in Dart language
+## Dynamic List - Array like List in Dart language

 - [x] showElements - Shows all elements in the list (integer)
 - [x] append - Appends a new element at the end of list (integer)